ngu25/ngu25.github.io/_posts/2022-01-03-my-daily-journey-blog3.markdown

 author: navadeepganeshu
 description: Simply to self document and learn from experience :)
 ---
+<p><i>11th January 2022</i></p>

+<p>First time tring to pack the day fully scheduled with distributed activities.
+Truns out it works good for one half, but there's still underflow and uneaten task pending.
+Another thing is that when hard timeline and separation is put between tasks, natural tendency is - getting compromised with the work whatsoever is completed and trying to catch up with the schedule.
+This might not involve verifying, proofing etc., in rush.</p>
+<p>Still writing this in regret of not coping up with the evening's work(11:10pm now,.....awww) Cheers!!!</p>

+---
+<p><i>10th January 2022</i></p>

+<p>Stay calm,...stay as fool.
+Even if the person infront is yelling at you.
+This makes them feel they're really going strange at you and eventually freeze themselves.
+Adding from other side will only increase the intensity as no one's ready to give up their ego in anger.</p>

+---
 <p><i>9th January 2022</i></p>

 <p>If something doesn't turn out to be on your side and want it so badly, don't leave it there.
 Think of opportunities in it(be it a worst case scenario) and drop some fish hooks.
 See if someting gets caught back again.</p>